awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Cloud_Formation_Modules.md

 * Add to Management Role Policy:

+        - PolicyName: "RightsizeReadOnlyPolicy"
+          PolicyDocument:
+            Version: "2012-10-17"
+            Statement:
+              - Effect: "Allow"
+                Action:
                   - "ce:GetRightsizingRecommendation"
+                Resource: "*"

 {{% /expand%}}

-{{%expand "Static Data Collector" %}}
+{{%expand "Inventory Collector" %}}

-### Static Data Collector
+### Inventory Collector
 This module is designed to loop through your organizations account and collect data that could be used to find optimization data.
 It has two components, firstly the AWS accounts collector which used the management role built before.
-This then passes the account id into an SQS que which then is used as an event in the next component.
-This section assumes a role into the account the reads the data and places into an S3 bucket and is read into Athena by Glue.
+This then passes the account id into an SQS queue which then is used as an event in the next component.
+This section assumes a role into the account the reads the data and places into an Amazon S3 bucket and is read into AWs Athena by AWS Glue.

 This relies on a role to be available in all accounts in your organization to read this information.
 The role will need the below access to get the data
 NOTE: CODEBUCKET if deploying in Oregon leave as CodeBucket: aws-well-architected-labs

-* Multi Account Policy needed to add to optimisation_read_only_role.yaml:
+* CloudFormation to add to Optimization_Data_Collector.yaml:

-The available resources who's data can be collected are the following:
- * ami

-        - PolicyName: "ImageReadOnlyPolicy"
-          PolicyDocument:
-            Version: "2012-10-17"
-            Statement:
-              - Effect: "Allow"
-                Action:
-                  - "ec2:DescribeImages"
-                Resource: "*"

- * ebs

-        - PolicyName: "VolumeReadOnlyPolicy"
-          PolicyDocument:
-            Version: "2012-10-17"
-            Statement:
-              - Effect: "Allow"
-                Action:
-                -  "ec2:DescribeVolumeStatus"
-                -  "ec2:DescribeVolumes"
-                Resource: "*"

- * snapshot

-        - PolicyName: "SnapshotsReadOnlyPolicy"
-          PolicyDocument:
-            Version: "2012-10-17"
-            Statement:
-              - Effect: "Allow"
-                Action:
-                - "ec2:DescribeSnapshots"
-                - "ec2:DescribeSnapshotAttribute"
-                Resource: "*"

-* ta
-        - PolicyName: "TAPolicy"
-          PolicyDocument:
-            Version: "2012-10-17"
-            Statement:
-              - Effect: "Allow"
-                Action:
-                - "trustedadvisor:*"
-                - "support:DescribeTrustedAdvisorChecks"
-                - "support:DescribeTrustedAdvisorCheckResult"
-                Resource: "*"

-* CloudFormation to add:

         Parameters:
             MultiAccountRoleName: